ickb/proposal/README.md

 If time permits it I'll set-up these L1 scrips on Mainnet and add a basic styling on this website.

-Once these layer are online I'll personally gain nothing from them, so I need to ask for additional 10000 USD-equivalent in incentives.
+Once these layer are online I'll personally gain nothing from them, so I need to ask for additional 10000 USD-equivalent in incentives for the additional three months of work.
 This excludes external Core & Incentivization Layers audits or expenses to deploy them on Mainnet.

 ### First Year: Fully Working Protocol